-Selling points: Character growth, amazing romance, the best friendships
+Selling points: Character growth, amazing romance, and the best friendships.

 Purchase here: Amazon